lukeswitz/PathShield/README.md

 ![image](https://github.com/lukeswitz/PathShield/assets/10099969/4b8ab299-9a64-4466-80d5-d288dba59815)

 > [!NOTE]
 > This project is under active development and might not be fully functional.
 There's known issues with button detection, and sensitivity is in testing phases.
+Quality of life features and support for other devices coming soon.

 ## Overview
 PathShield is an advanced anti-tracking tool designed for the M5StickC Plus, leveraging Bluetooth Low Energy (BLE) scanning to detect and identify potential tracking devices around you.
 With real-time device monitoring, manufacturer identification, and intuitive UI alerts, PathShield provides enhanced privacy and security on the go.